 Whether you are a high school student wishing to pursue a major in journalism, a recent graduate looking to obtain a master's degree, or a seasoned professional in the field, working in journalism can offer many rewards to those who pursue it with commitment and passion.
 However, it can often be intimidating and confusing to decide which schools best fit your needs and interests.
 Of the hundreds of institutions offering journalism programs, the Top 10 are consistently ranked for both their undergraduate and graduate programs in journalism.
 Beyond the five written about here, the others in the group are Syracuse University, Stanford, the University of Maryland, and the University of Southern California.

-Perhaps the most prominent of all "j-schools," Columbia University's Graduate School of Journalism proudly identifies itself as "the only journalism school in the Ivy League."
+Perhaps the most prominent of all "j-schools," Columbia University in the City of New York's Graduate School of Journalism proudly identifies itself as "the only journalism school in the Ivy League."
 Columbia boasts outstanding faculty and offers several graduate degrees in journalism---the Master of Science, the Master of Arts, the Ph.D. in Communications, in addition to many dual-degree programs.
 It is considered one of the most rigorous and competitive journalism schools in the country.

 Columbia University Graduate School of Journalism 2950 Broadway New York, NY 10027 (212) 854-8608 journalism.columbia.edu